Sammbahadur14/My-Portfolio/README.md

 Version Control: Git, GitHub

 My Role:
 As both the designer and developer, I conceptualized, designed, and implemented the entire portfolio website.
-This involved creating wireframes, designing the user interface, coding frontend components using React.js, and deploying the website on Netlify.
-Additionally, I utilized version control with Git and GitHub to manage the project's codebase and collaborate with others.
+This involved creating wireframes, designing the user interface, coding frontend components using React.js.

 Key Features: